blsparks/Sacramento_Housing_Power_BI_Dashboard/README.md

-# Sacramento Housing Market Analysis
+# Davis Housing Market Analysis

 ## Project Overview
-This project analyzes rental listings in Sacramento, California to provide insights into rental prices, property types, neighborhoods, and key listing features.
+This project analyzes rental listings in a 50 mile radius of Davis, California to provide insights into rental prices, property types, neighborhoods, and key listing features.
 The goal is to help people understand market trends, compare apartments versus houses, and identify key factors that influence rent prices.

 ## Problem Statement
-How does the rental market in Sacramento vary by property type, neighborhood, and features such number of bedrooms/bathrooms?
+How does the rental market in Davis vary by property type, neighborhood, and features such number of bedrooms/bathrooms?

 ## Key Insights
 - Apartments generally have smaller average rents